 We can’t talk about the Anti Atlas without mentioning the weird painted rocks.
 The blue painted rocks of Agard-Oudada are getting a bit famous (yes, some of them are pink too).
 They were first painted by Jean Verame, a Belgian artist, in 1984 as a tribute to his late wife… as you do.
 Luckily he had the help of a team of firemen to spray the paint through fire hoses.

 Despite its beauty, the Rif Mountains are the least well known trekking area in Morocco.
 The landscape is very different from the other arid mountains further south.
 Here, there are limestone cliff and gorges, reaching all the way out to the Mediterranean Sea.
 Mountains on the coast are always exciting.

 The Rif Mountains are also home to Talassemtane National Park.
 The cedar forests there are criss-crossed with Berber mule tracks, so lots of paths to hike on!
+If it's a real remote experience you're looking for, trekking the Rif mountains could be for you.
 Er… and you’re very likely to come across cultivated cannabis whilst you’re there.

 Then, of course, there’s sand.
 If the idea of trekking across huge dunes with a camel sets off your adventure sensor, then where better than the Sahara desert?
 There are lots of opportunities to trek across the Sahara.
 Many camel treks are available from M’Hamid, the last outpost of modern civilisation before the desert.
 Here the road ends and the sand begins.
 You could trek across the Bousnaina Plain to Erg Chigaga or start at Zagora and trek across to M’Hamid.